Classification of E_0--Semigroups by Product Systems: Appendix A: Strong type I product systems

-\bcor All units in the generating set $S$ of a strong type I product system are strongly continuous sections.
-Therefore, by Theorem \ref{vNscsecthm}, the strongly continuous structure does not depend on the choice of $\xi^\odot$. \ecor
+\bcor All units in the generating set $S$ of a weak type I product system with a unital unit $\xi^\odot\in S$ are strongly continuous sections.
+Therefore, by Theorem \ref{vNscsecthm}, the strongly continuous structure does not depend on the choice of $\xi^\odot\in S$. \ecor